 14. Requirements for being a Director.
 Both for a full board member and an alternate, appointments to the Board of Directors must be for persons (i) who have not completed 70 (seventy) years of age on the date of their election to the Board of Directors (a board member who reaches the age of 70 (seventy) while in office may complete his mandate); and (ii) who have recognized and proven experience, expertise and the conditions required for the post of board member.

-15. Election of Chairman and Vice Presidents.
-At the first meeting of the Board of Directors held after the election of its members by the General Shareholders’ Meeting, the Board shall elect the Chairman and Vice Presidents of the Board of Directors.
+15. Election of Chairman or Co-Chairman and Vice Presidents.
+At the first meeting of the Board of Directors held after the election of its members by the General Shareholders’ Meeting, the Board shall elect the Chairman or the Co-Chairmen and Vice Presidents of the Board of Directors.

 16.1.
 Convening.
-The meetings of the Board shall be convened by its Chairman or a majority of its members, with advance notice of at least 5 (five) working days.
-The Chairman of the Board shall prepare the agenda for meetings based on requests from other Directors and the CEO.
-The call notice shall be made in writing by mail, telegram, fax, email or by any other means where there is proof of receipt Prior convening of the meeting as a condition for its validity is waived when all members of the Board of Directors are present.
+The meetings of the Board shall be convened by its Chairman or by any one of the Co-Chairmen or a majority of its members, with advance notice of at least 5 (five) working days.
+The Chairman or any one of the Co-Chairmen of the Board shall prepare the agenda for meetings based on requests from other Directors and the CEO.
+The call notice shall be made in writing by mail, telegram, fax, email or by any other means where there is proof of receipt prior convening of the meeting as a condition for its validity is waived when all members of the Board of Directors are present.
 The call notice shall be accompanied by the meeting’s agenda and all the information and documents referring to the resolutions to be passed at the meeting.